 - 3. Run the machine until the engine stops from running out of fuel. - 4.
 Start the engine again. - 5.
 Allow the engine to run until it stops.
 When you can no longer start the engine, it is sufficiently dry. - 6.
 Disconnect the wire from the spark plug. - 7.
-Remove the spark plug, add 30 ml (1 oz) of oil through the spark plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 8.
+Remove the spark plug, add 1 oz.
+(30 ml) of oil through the spark plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 8.
 Loosely install the spark plug. - 9.
-Tighten all nuts, bolts, and screws.
+Tighten all nuts, bolts, and screws. - 10.
+Charge the battery for 24 hours, then unplug the battery charger an store the machine in an unheated area.
+If you must store the machine in a heated area, you must charge the battery every 90 days (electric-start model only).